Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ![figure](images/hil-MATLAB4.png)

 Step #8: Run the `sendSnapshots.m` script.
 The generated snapshots will be sent to the remote server.
 The client enters listening mode and waits for a response from the server.
-Once the response is received, MATLAB models launch visualization as shown below.
+Once the response is received, MATLAB models launch visualization as shown in the following figure.

 ![figure](images/hil-MATLAB7.png)

 The TCP/IP server remains in listening mode for a fixed amount of time, while the client is performing data visualization.
-If no new data is received from the TCP/IP client during the wait time window, the server sends the previous responses again, and MATLAB performs data visualization.
+If the server receives no new data from the TCP/IP client during the wait time window, the server sends the previous responses again, and MATLAB performs data visualization.
 To send new data, send the `clear client` command as shown in the following figure and go to Step #2.

 ![figure](images/hil-MATLAB9.png)